microsoft/mu_plus/UefiTestingPkg/FunctionalSystemTests/MemoryProtectionTest/Readme.md

 This method is the slowest, reaching upwards of 45 minutes with a strict protection policy (benchmarked on a Q35 DEBUG build).
 The test will intentionally cause faults for each protection policy and use a custom installed fault handler for IA32_PAGE_FAULT exceptions which simply performs a warm reset on a fault.
-This method can be run on either X64 or ARM64 platforms.
+This method can be run on x86 based platforms.
+Currently, the test doesn't install a synchronous handler for initiating a reset on ARM platforms.

 ## Testing by Clearing Faults